silitics/rugpi/www/docs/upgrading-from-v0.7.md

 Rugpi has been renamed to Rugix and gained a lot of new functionality.
 As part of the transition, we also cleanly separated Rugix Ctrl from Rugix Bakery, so that they can be used independently.
-Here is what you need to do to upgrade to Rugix.
+Here is what you need to do to upgrade to Rugix v0.8.

 Generally, you need to replace “Rugpi” with “Rugix” everywhere (including in any environment variables and paths).